 Scamming is a fraudulent activity designed to trick victims into parting with their money.
 It’s been reported that as of May this year, 40 million people had already been targeted by scammers.

 We take a look at the way fraudsters work, how you can tell if someone is scamming you, and what you can do about it.

 What are the tell-tale signs of a scam?

 - Do they use bad spelling and grammar?
-This could be a sign that it is not from a legitimate source.
+While not a foolproof way to spot a scam, receiving a message that’s riddled with mistakes or doesn’t make sense could suggest that it is not from an authentic source.

 - Is the company registered on Companies House?
 If they aren’t registered or only have a PO BOX address, this could be a sign that it’s not a legitimate business.

 - What phone number are they calling you from?
 Although some very small businesses and independent tradespeople may only have a mobile number, larger businesses that a scammer might pose as should have – and call you from – a landline number.
 If someone calls from a mobile number and says, for example, they are calling from your bank, this may well be a scam.

 - Are they asking for personal details?
 While it’s common to have to confirm some personal information as part of a company’s security checks, a genuine company would never ask you for details like the password to your account with them, or your bank account information.

 - Are they asking you to keep quiet?
 This could indicate that they are up to no good.

 - Are they putting pressure on you to transfer money?
 Pressing the urgency of a situation to rush you into making a decision is a common tactic scammers use.
 A company acting legitimately would not normally force you into acting quickly.

 - Do they want you to transfer money using an unusual method?
 If you’re asked to transfer money via vouchers, or through MoneyGram or Western Union for example, instead of using a regular bank account or PayPal transfer this could be a sign of a scam.